ECHibiki/Tsukuyomi-UseCase-List/Mod PHP Use Cases.md

 # Mod.php list
-  - Prevent cross site or URL linked style attacks
+Prevent cross site or URL linked style attacks<br/>
-  - System of permissions restricting unauthorized users from some sections
+System of permissions restricting unauthorized users from some sections<br/>
+All actions go into the mod log<br/>

   - Section: Illegal
     - Batch action of banning image, poster and deleting
   - Section: Page